London is an amazing city and it offers a huge range of OPPORTUNITIES to the people who live there or migrate there.

 Transport for London controls the majority of transport in London including the London Underground, the iconic red London Buses, the Docklands Light Railway, and the London Over ground.

-London also has an integrated cycle network, it is estimated that over one million Londoners own bicycles but as of 2008 only around 2 per cent of all journeys in London are made by bike.
+London also has an integrated cycle network, it is estimated that over one million Londoners own bicycles and cycle rates are increasing, with 2.5 per cent of all journeys in London made by bike.

 OPPORTUNITY 5 - Environmental: urban greening